OliverW10/food/README.md

 # TODOS:

+- authorized routes reject when not signed in, send to auth page

 - auto refresh access token when api call fails with 401
 - decode and store user info from jwt in fe so i can access user id and email without extra api calls
 - mfa setup